ischlag/fast-weight-transformers/README.md

-# Linear Transformers Are Secretly Fast Weight Memory Systems
+# Linear Transformers Are Secretly Fast Weight Programmers
-This repository contains the code accompanying the paper [*Linear Transformers Are Secretly Fast Weight Memory Systems*](https://arxiv.org/abs/2102.11174) which is currently under review.
+This repository contains the code accompanying the paper [*Linear Transformers Are Secretly Fast Weight Programmers*](https://arxiv.org/abs/2102.11174) which is published at ICML'21.
 It also contains the logs of all synthetic experiments.
 ## Synthetic Experiments